behavure/behavure-docs/src/content/docs/edge_iq/product_integrations/07-gam.md

 draft: false
 ---

 ## GAM

-Lyftdata supports reading from Google Ad Manager (GAM)
+Edge IQ supports reading from Google Ad Manager (GAM)

 :::note
-The Lyftdata UI is designed to be self explaining and already documents all possible configuration parameters.
+The Edge IQ UI is designed to be self explaining and already documents all possible configuration parameters.
 All published features are available while we are working on this web documentation.
-Please [ask us](https://community.lyftdata.com/) for direct support
+Please [ask us](https://community.edgeiq.com/) for direct support
 :::

-### Configure Lyftdata to read data from GAM
+### Configure Edge IQ to read data from GAM

-Add Lyftdata input **gcs** or **s3** to a job and configure:
+Add Edge IQ input **gcs** or **s3** to a job and configure: